 Individually, Rue Bainbridge have presented on 5 continents, at Whitney Museum of American Art, Museum of Modern Art, Lincoln Center, Museum of the Moving Image, American Museum of Natural History, The Kitchen (NYC), Frieze Art Fair (NYC), EMPAC (Troy, NY), SFMoMA (San Francisco), Hirshhorn Museum and Sculpture Garden (Washington, D.C.), Montreal Museum of Fine Arts, Ballroom Marfa (Marfa, TX), Boston Cyberarts Festival, l’Auditori (Barcelona), Fundación Juan March (Madrid), LUX2006 (Sevilla), Auditorium Parco della Musica (Roma), Sonic Acts (Amsterdam), Teatro Colón CETC (Buenos Aires), International Horticultural Expo (Xi’an, China), Dak’art Biennale (Dakar, Senegal), and MTV Networks (global).

 In the throes of winter 2021, Rue Bainbridge met in person to work together for the first time since their pre-pandemic performance at Roulette Intermedium; a one-year-to-the-day hiatus.
 The artists occupied an abandoned restaurant in Tribeca, NYC.
 A lack of heat forced the artists to work in the mechanical room, caked with dust and rattled by street traffic overhead.
 In preparation for broadcast, they divided the space with a large scrim and installed a bespoke feedback system, using cathode-ray tubes as furniture, showing live feeds of the artists playing their modified instruments while bathing in sound and light.
+The work premiered as Wintering for de Young Museum in San Francisco.

 In response to the pandemic, Rue Bainbridge developed a network project for the New Media Art & Sound Summit: I’ll Wear a Mask for You, an existential media-opera.
 I’ll Wear a Mask for You brings together experiences and sensations from disparate moments of American life in 2020.
 Generated during quarantine and an urgent road trip, the opera manipulates material captured under conditions of vivid adjustments and articulated anxieties.
 In response to the radical constriction of our physical worlds and our forced emigration into the Metaverse, the network performance dramatizes the symbolic resonances and politicization of masks.